bigsk1/TKS-GPT/README.md

 ```bash
 python3 app.py
 ```
-Your now running backend on http://localhost:3000 - you do not need to open this on browser
+Your now running your backend on http://localhost:3000 - you do not need to open this on browser

 keep terminal open and start a new terminal window